krijnsent/crypto_vba/readme.md

 - Microsoft HTML Object Library --- C:\Windows\SysWOW64\mshtml.tlb

 And you do need .NET 3.5 or greater on your system, as it's used by the hashing algorithms (System.Security.Cryptography)

+# Virus warnings
+From 2021 several issues have been filed that my example file (the xlsm file) triggers a virus warning, e.g. issue #67 & #73.
+I have no idea what triggers this (I didn't put any virus in) and have no idea how to solve it, suggestions are very welcome.
+A solution if you want to use the code is to import the .bas modules & setting up the right references yourself.

 # ToDo
 - Excel formulas need better caching to prevent a stalling/crashing Excel - an RTD would be a solution, but that's out of scope for me